MingRuji6388012/Analyzing_Python_competency_score_in_PyPI_Repo/README.md

 - Edit the ```output_folder_added``` to the folder you need to contain "added" section of Python code in each commit.
 - Edit the ```output_folder_deleted``` to the folder you need to contain "deleted" section of Python code in each commit.
 - Run the script (This step may take 3-5 minutes to collect data).
-- After running the script, you will get 3 folders (one contains python codes recorded in the attribute "added" from each commit, one contains codes in the attribute "deleted", and one contains code combined both "added" and "deleted".
+- After running the script, you will get 3 folders (one contains python codes recorded in the attribute "added" from each commit, one contains codes in the attribute "deleted", and one contains code combined with both "added" and "deleted".